-If you’re on newer software like iOS 14.5.1, you’ll see the smallest download size.
+If you’re on iOS 14.7.1, you’ll see the smallest download size.
 If you’re running an older version, your download could, again, be much larger.

-If you’re on a fast Wi-Fi network, and you’re moving up from iOS 14.5.1, the download could finish up in just a few minutes.
+If you’re on a fast Wi-Fi network, and you’re moving up from iOS 14.7.1, the iOS 14.8 download could finish up in just a few minutes.

 If your connection is slower, or you’re jumping up from older iOS 14 software or iOS 13, you might be looking at 10 minutes or longer.

-If you’re moving up from iOS 14.5.1, your installation could take around eight minutes to complete.
-It took just around that on an iPhone 12 Pro and an iPhone X.
+If you’re moving up from iOS 14.7.1, your installation could take around seven or eight minutes to complete.
+It took right around that on an iPhone 12 Pro and an iPhone X.

 Your iPhone might reboot itself a couple of times during the installation process, but this is perfectly normal.
 Your device should boot up normally once the installation process completes.